TheRobBrennan/explore-docker-elixir/README.md

 ### Example: Run Elixir in multiple containers

 This example - based off the original blog post [Running Elixir in Docker Containers](https://www.poeticoding.com/running-elixir-in-docker-containers/) - is intended to show how you can poke around with [Elixir](https://elixir-lang.org) and have multiple Docker containers communicate with each other.

+Please refer to `./example-elixir-multiple-containers/README.md` for instructions on getting started.